01Choose Your Song

 - Live filming may provide you with some great footage that can be used as part of a video, but if you want the live footage to synch to a video, your best bet is to "stage" a live performance.
 Get the band to play along (or mime) to the track in front of an audience of mates or invited fans.
 You can then control the lighting, people's movements and get the track played as many times as you need (or at least until the band decamps to the bar.)

 You can spice up your video by adding stock footage, but you need to be aware that, like music, almost all video footage is subject to strict copyright law.
 Making use of footage without the copyright holders' express permission is illegal.
 (That shot from Top Gun may look great in your video, but you'll need permission from Paramount Pictures to use it).

 However, there are sources of footage that you can legally use.
-Royalty free footage is footage you can reuse in any setting, without asking permission or paying the copyright holder a fee each time you use it - but you may have to pay a fee to obtain it in the first place!
-Fear not: there is free royalty free footage – footage that's in the public domain.
-Some sites where you can download public domain footage for free from are:
+Royalty-free footage is footage you can reuse in any setting, without asking permission or paying the copyright holder a fee each time you use it, but you may have to pay a fee to obtain it in the first place.
+Fear not: there is plenty of free royalty-free footage (footage that's in the public domain).

 There is more and more footage being made available under creative commons licenses - original material that the copyright owner has entered into the public domain with certain conditions attached (usually that the original author is credited).